Can I Bring My Codebook to the Electrician Exam?

 - Government photo ID matching your application name exactly.
 Hyphen mismatches turn people away.

-- PSI confirmation printed or screenshotted (phones go in lockers, so don’t rely on showing your screen).
+- Scheduling confirmation printed or screenshotted before you arrive.
+Phones go in lockers, so don’t rely on showing your screen.

 - Codebook (TDLR only) — your printed bound NEC 2023.
-California: don’t bring one if PSI provides it.
+California: use the references provided at the test center.

 - Water and snack for the locker.
 Glucose at hour 3 matters.